-After submission of an updated Dallas Streetcar ASP, TxDOT will acknowledge receipt within two days.
-If submission is favorable for review, TxDOT will acknowledge acceptance within 45 days.
+After submission of an updated DART ASP, TxDOT will acknowledge receipt within 10 days.
+If submission is favorable for review, TxDOT will acknowledge acceptance within 30 days.
 A TxDOT request or any number of other variables could warrant an assessment and update of the ASP more frequently than the annual minimum.
 New regulations, significant organizational structure changes, and/or internal or external audit review activities could prompt additional assessments.
-DART's Operations Safety, including the City of Dallas Streetcar Representative works closely with TxDOT SSO for guidance and technical assistance during the ASP approval process.
+DART's Operations Safety works closely with TxDOT SSO for guidance and technical assistance during the ASP approval process.

 If the ASP submission is not sufficient for approval, TxDOT notifies DART and requests additional documentation or clarification.
 Upon receipt of requested information, the process restarts.
-If the ASP fails to comply with the TxDOT SSO Program Standard, the City Manager and DART's President & Chief Executive Officer is formally notified via letter.
+If the ASP fails to comply with the TxDOT SSO Program Standard, DART's President & Chief Executive Officer is formally notified via letter.
 A completed checklist identifying the required changes and any required documentation accompanies the TxDOT letter.

-If the City Manager determines that the ASP is not current, the letter must detail an action plan to achieve compliance.
-Once ASP approval occurs, the City is required to submit a formal letter of certification signed by the City Manager notifying TxDOT that the ASP is current and in compliance with TxDOT SSO Program Standard.
+If the Accountable Executive determines that the ASP is not current, the letter must detail DART's action plan to achieve compliance.
+Once the ASP is approved, DART is required to submit a formal letter of certification signed by DART's President & Chief Executive Officer to notify TxDOT that the ASP is current and in compliance with TxDOT SSO Program Standard.